Jane E. Parker: Selected publications

 The following were noted as the five most important works by Parker, according to Cluster of Excellence on Plant Sciences, a German scientific research organisation group:

 Awards and honours

 She is listed on Thomson Reuters' list of the annual ISI Web of Knowledge most highly cited scientists for 2015.
-She was elected a member of the European Molecular Biology Organization in 2016.
+She was elected a member of the European Molecular Biology Organization in 2016 and a Fellow of the Royal Society in 2023.